End-to-end certification and regulatory compliance for Indian and global markets.

 ✔ 80G certification lets a donor claim appropriate tax relief.

-✔ FCRA registration allows NGOs to accept foreign donations.
+✔ FCRA registration allows NGO Registration to accept foreign donations.

 Yes, registered NGOs for the purposes of government schemes may apply, as well as CSR and international grants.
 Grant applications and compliance are where Diligence Certifications comes in.